 Many behaviour problems including reactivity/aggression, barking, separation anxiety and other problem behaviours are also likely to require working with a trainer or vet behaviourist, as medication may be required, as well as a counter-conditioning behaviour modification training plan.

-Ensuring a cat has plenty of exercise and enrichment is also vital which you can read about HERE.
+A full environmental enrichment plan for dogs is likely to be suggested to ensure their mental and physical needs are met.
+Ensuring a cat has plenty of exercise and enrichment is also vital, which you can read about HERE.

 About the Author: Lara Shannon is a certified dog behaviourist and trainer, pet food nutrition specialist, Executive Producer and Host of Pooches at Play on Channel 10 and editor of Poochesatplay.com.
 Lara also runs her own dog training business in Melbourne’s Bayside area and is the Author of World of Dogs and Eat, Play, Love Your Dog